chriskirknielsen/dotcom-2024/src/content/posts/2019/2019-11-23-breakout-container.md

 A media query is not necessary since negative padding values are invalid. 👍
 {% endcallout %}

-Let's have a look at the complete code all together now:
+Let’s have a look at the complete code all together now:

 {% codepen "https://codepen.io/chriskirknielsen/pen/abzoJWr/", "html,css" %}